samuelphy/energy-meter-logger/README.md

 * Test the configuration by running:
     ```sh
     ./read_energy_meter.py
+    ./read_energy_meter.py --help # Shows you all available parameters
     ```
 * To run the python script at system startup.
 Add to following lines to the end of /etc/rc.local but before exit:
     ```sh